dmbarbour/awelon/AboutABC.md

 Effects in ABC are achieved by invoking environment-provided operators: `{foo}` invokes the environment with token "foo" and the tacit argument.

 Tokens are *unforgeable* from within ABC.
-That is, even given the string "foo", there is no way to construct invocation `{foo}`.
-In an open or distributed system, the token should also be protected from external forgery, which is achieved by cryptographic mechanisms (e.g. encryption, secure hashing, signatures).
+That is, given the string "foo", there is no primitive ABC operator to construct invocation `{foo}`.
+In an open or distributed system, a token should also be protected from external forgery.
+This is typically achieved by cryptographic mechanisms, e.g. encryption, secure hashing, signatures, or generation of securely random numbers.

-By using blocks, e.g. `[{foo}]`, we effectively have first-class but unforgeable access to whatever effect the invocation of `{foo}` achieves.
-This is a capability, and is suitable for secure programming, via [capability security](http://en.wikipedia.org/wiki/Capability-based_security) in open or distributed systems, which is a primary target area for ABC.
-Consequently, an invocation token may also be described as 'capability text'.
+By capturing an invocation within a block, e.g. `[{foo}]`, we effectively have first-class but unforgeable access to whatever effect the invocation achieves.
+This is a capability, and is suitable for secure programming under the [capability security model](http://en.wikipedia.org/wiki/Capability-based_security).
+This is useful in open and distributed systems, which are primary target areas for ABC.
+Consequently, an invocation token is sometimes described as capability text.

 Effectful tokens are typically specific to a virtual machine or runtime environment.
 However, there are some standard conventions for the special exceptions where we want a token to have a common meaning across independent runtimes in a distributed system.
 These are usually identified based on the first character: